 Three days was not enough to explore all the pretty towns around the lake.
 I could easily see spending a week if not more here, visiting other villages and towns around Lake Garda.
 With medieval villages clustered between walls and towers, Veronese and Venetian castles, spas and theme parks there is a lot to do in the area.
 Lake Garda is also a good place for golf and water sports enthusiasts, you can go sailing, windsurfing, mountain climbing, even paragliding.
 Kids and families would love visiting theme parks like Gardaland or Caneva Aquapark.

 Visit Lake Garda’s website for more holiday ideas and my travel resources page if you need some tools and tips to book the trip.
-No matter what you type of holiday you prefer, Lake Garda has lots of fun things to do and you are sure to find something that suits you and your family!
+No matter what type of holiday you prefer, Lake Garda has lots of fun things to do and you are sure to find something that suits you and your family!
 We loved our time there and can’t wait to go back!
+Have you been?
+What are some of your favorite towns and things to do in Lake Garda?

-You might like – Why Northern Italy in November is a great idea, A photo diary of Beautiful Bergamo, Getting lost in Venice and other posts from Italy
+You might like – Why Northern Italy in November is a great idea, A day in Beautiful Bergamo, Getting lost in Venice and other posts from Italy

 PIN IT FOR LATER